 Be prepared—this is a journey that will tempt you to leave the highway and explore the hidden bays, beaches, town and mountaintops of this incredible region.
 There are few greater pleasures than wandering around Tasmania’s East Coast, discovering nooks and crannies and tasting the flavours of the region’s food and wine as you go, so make sure you give yourself plenty of time to explore.

 Tasmania’s east coast welcomes visitors all year round, and exploring this unique region is as easy as getting in your car and driving.

 - You’ll find the East Coast’s wineries and cellar doors all along the Great Eastern Drive, within a day’s drive of Hobart or Launceston.

 - Cellar doors here have variable opening periods across the year, and some are open only by appointment, so be sure to confirm opening times direct with the vineyard before you visit.
 You can find out more about the region’s cellar doors by viewing the list of wineries here.

 - The food and wine culture of the East Coast is robustly celebrated with a number of festivals and events throughout the year, including the annual Bicheno Food and Wine Festival and the Great Eastern Wine Weekend.

 Take the time to explore

-Exploring the East Coast Wine Trail is an experience that should not be rushed.
+Exploring the Great Eastern Wine Drive is an experience that should not be rushed.
 Happily, the region has a huge range of accommodation choices, perfect for a weekend stay or much longer, so you can afford to linger and take time to explore this extraordinary part of Tasmania at your leisure.